integration code

 5. Any custom or added technologies are not possible to be installed as templates run on a structured system.

-6. Templates are great for low budget.
+6. Templates are great for a low budget.
 There is a cheaper upfront cost.

 7. Templates have a shorter development time.

-8. Template sites will mostly likely not have as good of a support system as a custom built site.
+8. Template sites will most likely not have as good of a support system as a custom-built site.

 Custom Built Websites

-Custom built websites involve a team behind your business.
-It starts with a creative process to understand who is your target audience, who do you want to reach, how you want/need the website to function and how do you want to look on the internet.
+Custom-built websites involve a team behind your business.
+It starts with a creative process to understand who is your target audience is, who you want to reach, how you want/need the website to function, and how you want to look on the internet.

 SEO plays a big role in the success of any website.
-There are rules to follow when building a site and not all themes are capable of abiding by these rules.
-This is why custom built websites are so much more superior, the developer is able to optimize the site during creation to allow for google and other search engines to read each page to give the end user a more relevant search result thus, giving custom built sites naturally a better ranking on the system.
+There are rules to follow when building a site, and not all themes are capable of abiding by these rules.
+This is why custom-built websites are so much superior; the developer is able to optimize the site during creation to allow for Google and other search engines to read each page to give the end user a more relevant search result, thus giving custom-built sites naturally a better ranking on the system.
 This goes beyond keyword research.

 1. The website will have a completely unique design that will incorporate the company’s branding and will be based around the needs of your business.